pergus/netbox-zabbix/README.md

 ### Inventory Mapping

 * Maps device or VM fields (e.g., serial number, model, custom fields) to Zabbix inventory fields.
-* Supports multiple paths for each inventory property.
-* Ensures accurate reporting of device metadata in Zabbix.

 ### Device & VM Mapping

 * Define how Devices or Virtual Machines are transformed into Zabbix hosts.
-* Include filters to select specific subsets of devices/VMs (e.g., by site, role, custom field).
+* Include filters to select specific subsets of Devices/VMs (e.g., by site, role, custom field).
-* Filters are based on NetBox’s QuerySet filtering, allowing complex selections.
 * Used during host creation and import.

 ---